mehmetkocagoz/Blood-Donation-System-Flask/README.md

 ## Assumptions

 - Assuming when adding blood to bank, there is already a donor created in Donors table
+- Each Donor should have unique email address

 ## Deployment